javascriptu/decks/decks/mvvm.md

 - Newest pattern created by Microsoft for use with Silverlight and WPF.
 - Allows for 2-way communication.
 - ViewModels bind themselves to Views.
-- ViewModels synchronize the View and Model by listen to updates in both directions.
+- ViewModels synchronize the View and Model by listening to updates in both directions.
 - Converts data if needed.
 - 1 ViewModel per View.